 Curriculum for Key Stage 4 (Year 9, Year 10 and Year 11)

-In Key Stage 4 of the National Curriculum, students will follow courses leading to GCSE or equivalent qualifications.
+In Key Stage 4 of the Curriculum, students will follow courses leading to GCSE or equivalent qualifications.
 In Year 8, students select their GCSE courses from a wide range of programmes.
 All students do the following:

 - GCSE or equivalent English language and Literature